-We are organising much of our efforts in the ICP the most appropriate local level.
-This should mean that we have as much decision-making as possible coming from the places and people affected by these decisions.
-So, the principle of subsidiarity, distributed leadership and working at place will be at the core of all that we do.
+We are organising much of our efforts in the ICP at the most appropriate local level.
+This should mean we have as much decision-making as possible coming from the places and people affected by those decisions.
+So, the principle of subsidiarity, distributed leadership and working at place will be at the core of all we do.